 But who decides if one is “good” or “evil”?
 Are we born equal?
 Do monsters exist or are they just flawed human beings like you and I?
 These are just a few of the many moral dilemmas Monster presents for its viewers to contemplate.
 As the story progresses, you start to realise that nothing is as black and white as it first seems.
 That everyone is a product of their environment and actions one may consider to be ordinary can have a lasting and detrimental impact to another.
 It also presents the inevitability and chaos of the universe, that no one has control of the future and no one has the ability to deduce the perfect course of action at any given moment.

 Supporting casts are carefully crafted and and serve their purpose beautifully on the protagonist’s journey without superseding their boundaries.
-The art style is realistic and detailed with a strong emphasis on capturing the characters’ facial expressions and emotions.
+They are slowly but meticulously fleshed out to present different perspective and answers on the many philosophical questions the story poses on the protagonist.
+Naoki Urasawa’s art style is realistic and detailed with a strong emphasis on capturing the characters’ facial expressions and emotions.
 Each individual feels authentic with their own unique personalities and mannerisms; from how they dress to how they speak.

 Recommendations: Monster anime is truly a masterpiece, much like many other series created by Naoki Urasawa such as 20th Century Boys and Master Keaton.
 If you have not watched it, I heavily urge you to try it.